aaryapatil/aaryapatil.github.io/_pages/about.md

 </p>

-*Fun fact: I wrote the first open-source implementation that allows the storage/retrieval of time coordinates in the Hubble Space Telescope and other telescope data!*
+*Fun fact: I wrote the first open-source implementation that allows the storage/retrieval of time coordinates in the Hubble Space Telescope and several other telescope data following a generic and instrument independent way!*

-This was done when I worked as a student developer under the [Google Summer of Code](https://summerofcode.withgoogle.com/) 2017 program.
+This was done when I worked as a student developer for [AstroPy](https://www.astropy.org/) under the [Google Summer of Code](https://summerofcode.withgoogle.com/) 2017 program.
 I am now a long term AstroPy contributor and an avid open source developer.
 I believe in the power of open science and strive to develop well-documented, well-maintained code with proper comments(!).